skytheacademic/skytheacademic.github.io/_pages/research.md

 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<span style="padding-right:5%"><a href='{{ "https://www.skytheacademic.com/files/When_PKs_Leave.pdf"}}'><i class='fas fa-file-pdf'></i> [current draft]</a></span>

 "All About that Base...
 No Trouble.
 The Gravity of Peacekeeping Bases."

-"Violence as a Condition: the Threat Posed by Quasi-PMCs" (with [Matthew Kyle Ellis](https://www.linkedin.com/in/matt-ellis-7b187492/))

 "Peacekeeping and Public Opinion - How UN Peacekeepers Affect Violence Perception" (with [Catalina Vega-Méndez](https://www.linkedin.com/in/catalina-vega-mendez-162196237/))